muhlba91/homelab-home-cluster-applications/README.md

 A Kubernetes cluster needs to be bootstrapped with the [Cilium CNI](https://cilium.io) and Flux pointing to this repository.

-For [ksops](https://github.com/viaduct-ai/kustomize-sops) and ArgoCD to decrypt the initial secrets for configuring the [External Secrets Operator](http://external-secrets.io) using [Doppler](http://doppler.com), a [Google Cloud Service Account](https://cloud.google.com/docs/authentication#service-accounts) with access to the correct KMS key needs to be set in the `flux` namespace.
+For [ksops](https://github.com/viaduct-ai/kustomize-sops) and Flux to decrypt the initial secrets for configuring the [External Secrets Operator](http://external-secrets.io) using [HashiCorp Vault](https://developer.hashicorp.com/vault), a [Google Cloud Service Account](https://cloud.google.com/docs/authentication#service-accounts) with access to the correct KMS key needs to be set in the `flux` namespace.

 ***Attention:*** some applications will be automatically deployed, others not (yet).